- SAP has come up with a logic for key layoffs in areas where their products are failing.

 SAP has layoffs in many of the areas in which SAP has been unsuccessful.
 SAP Cloud, Leonardo, HANA, etc..
 If the demand had materialized for the offerings, the layoffs would not have been necessary.
-However, SAP makes a claim that we have not seen made anywhere, which is that the layoffs are not layoffs or a sign of weakness in the layoff areas, but instead is an “impressive transformation.”
+However, SAP claims that we have not seen made anywhere: the layoffs are not layoffs or a sign of weakness in the layoff areas, but instead is an “impressive transformation.”
 The term digital transformation, which is a fake term that we covered in the article The Problem with the Term Digital Transformation, has led to the trend of companies calling any change or any setback as a “transformation.”
 SAP also claims that this is “obvious to most.”

 Here are a few examples.

-- We have documented how HANA, a database that is highly touted by SAP for innovation was based upon two acquisitions (acquisitions are not innovation).
-Also, how SAP has simply backward engineered other databases as covered in the article Did SAP Just Reinvent the Wheel with HANA?
+- We have documented how HANA, a highly touted database by SAP for innovation, was based upon two acquisitions (acquisitions are not innovation).
+How SAP has simply backward engineered other databases as covered in the article Did SAP Reinvent the Wheel with HANA?

-- There is also a complete lack of innovation in SAP Cloud, which will now simply be a system to upcharge customers for AWS/GCP/Azure as we covered in the article How to Understand SAP’s Upcharge as a Service Cloud.
+- There is also a complete lack of innovation in SAP Cloud, which will now be a system to upcharge customers for AWS/GCP/Azure, as we covered in the article How to Understand SAP’s Upcharge as a Service Cloud.

-Then Mueller goes on to discuss machine learning, which many vendors also claim, but is just a bubble that will be popping shortly.
-If you look at SAP’s machine learning claims, you find that SAP has simply added some standard machine learning algorithms that it had nothing to do with developing to a few of its products, but it charges for them when they have been available for free for decades.
+Mueller then discusses machine learning, which many vendors also claim, but is just a bubble that will be popping shortly.
+If you look at SAP’s machine learning claims, you find that SAP has added some standard machine learning algorithms that it had nothing to do with developing to a few of its products, but it charges for them when they have been available for free for decades.
 We covered this topic in the article How Real is the SAP Machine Learning and Data Science Story?
-Any customer who is purchasing “machine learning” from SAP should contact us because you can get everything SAP is selling in ML for free.
-You just need to know how to look for those items online.
+Any customer purchasing “machine learning” from SAP should contact us because you can get everything SAP is selling in ML for free.
+You need to know how to look for those items online.

 It seems that SAP’s definition of innovation in ML is to sell publicly available ML algorithms.

-Overall the first answer by Mueller is more of a diversion away from the question rather than any type of observation about the layoffs — which again, are not called layoffs in the issue, but an “impressive transformation.”
+Overall the first answer by Mueller is more of a diversion away from the question rather than an observation about the layoffs — which, again, are not called layoffs in the issue but an “impressive transformation.”
 As in Orwell’s 1984, War is Peace.

 Do the Layoffs in HANA Point to Problems with HANA?